parkjunkil/MOFFUSION/README.md

 ## Preparing the data

-Please download a dataset from following [`link`](https://drive.google.com/file/d/1Voas6pRkz3dnooQ7gaZ1R9vXD1xD21tw/view?usp=sharing) and place it under `./data/250k/`.
+Please download the dataset from the following [`link`](https://drive.google.com/file/d/1Voas6pRkz3dnooQ7gaZ1R9vXD1xD21tw/view?usp=sharing) and place it under `./data/250k/`.
+(Caution! the file is big.)

-Therefore, the sdf files with .npy format would be placed in `./data/250k/resolution_32/`.
+Therefore, the SDF files with '.npy' format should be placed in `./data/250k/resolution_32/`.

 ## Training